 A much larger overall pool

-Hinge has tens of millions of users globally.
+Hinge is one of the largest mainstream dating apps in the world.
 If you live somewhere with a smaller local population and you want the widest possible selection of potential partners, Hinge's sheer scale is an advantage.
-DisabilityMatch has over 159,300 members across five countries, but in a specific city or rural area, Hinge may present more local options.
+DisabilityMatch has 159,300+ rated members across five countries, but in a particular city or a rural area, Hinge may surface more local options.

 Meeting both disabled and non-disabled partners without a community focus